ben-dh3/broken_blog_application/html_challenges/06_securing_user_input.md

 [Video Alternative](https://www.youtube.com/watch?v=Z_X8jrbIj-I&t=1460s)

-You learned how to build forms so user can input data that will be sent to the web application, as part of the request — which means our web applications can now handle data filled in by users.
+You learned how to build forms so users can input data that will be sent to the web application, as part of the request — which means our web applications can now handle data filled in by users.